imaging scan for prostate cancer

 Your doctor will perform PET imaging about 1 to 2 hours after giving you the imaging agent.
 They will tell you to drink water before and after injection.
 This helps make sure you stay hydrated and can urinate before PET imaging.
 This can reduce exposure to radiation.4,5

 There is a potential risk for misdiagnosis from PSMA-targeted PET imaging drugs.
-This can happen if the drugs bind other types of cancer or non-cancerous cells.
+This can happen if the drugs bind to other types of cancer or noncancerous cells.
 Like any radioactive drug, there are also radiation risks.
 Receiving these radioactive drugs contributes to lifetime radiation exposure.2,3

 To minimize radiation exposure to others, your doctor may advise you to avoid contact with anyone living with you.
 You may need to avoid children and people who are pregnant for longer.
-Talk to your doctor about exposure and steps to take after taking these drugs.9
+Talk to your doctor about exposure and what to do after taking these drugs.7

-Some machines do a PET scan at the same time as an MRI or other imaging tests.
+Some machines do a PET scan at the same time as an MRI or other imaging test.
 This can give better detail about areas that show up on the PET scan.
 PSMA-targeted PET imaging drugs are not yet available in all imaging centers.
-Talk to your doctor to find a place that uses these new methods.1
+Ask your doctor about places that use these new methods.1

 Before beginning treatment for prostate cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.